-If you’re an artist or graphic designer, applying to sell your designs through Merch by Amazon can definitely be worth your time.
+If you’re an artist or graphic designer, applying to sell your designs through the Amazon Merch on Demand program can definitely be worth your time.

 Everyone shops on Amazon these days.
-And after a year of selling through Merch by Amazon, I thought I would share some of what I’ve learned!
+And after a year of selling my designs on Amazon Merch on Demand, I thought I would share some of what I’ve learned!

 Firstly, what is Merch by Amazon?
 It’s essentially a Print on Demand service, similar to Redbubble or Society6.
 You can upload finished artwork to a variety of products, including t-shirts and cell phone accessories, and then they are printed and shipped out after a customer purchases that item.